voracity/x-cat-summer/README.md

 ```
 pm2 start server.js
 pm2 stop server.js
-# optionally reload on boot
+# Optionally, you can autostart on boot with this after starting the server:
 pm2 save
 ```